Roth IRA Explained: How to Build $1 Million Tax-Free for Retirement in 2026

 How to Open a Roth IRA in About 15 Minutes

 Opening a Roth IRA is genuinely simple.
-Here's the no-fluff version.
+Here is the no-fluff version.

+Complete the application.
 Go to the brokerage's website and click "Open an Account," then select Roth IRA.
-You'll need your Social Security number, your date of birth, your address, your employer info, and a bank account to fund it from.
+You will need your Social Security number, your date of birth, your address, your employer info, and a bank account to fund it from.
 The application takes 10 to 15 minutes.

 Fund the account.
 You can transfer money from your checking account immediately.
-You can also set up automatic monthly contributions — this is the single most important habit you can build, because automation removes the willpower problem.
+Setting up automatic monthly contributions is the single most important habit you can build.
+Automation removes the willpower problem entirely.

 What Counts as a Win in Year One

 The biggest mistake new Roth IRA investors make is obsessing over performance in the first 12 months.
-Don't.
+Do not.

 A win in year one looks like this: you opened the account, you contributed something every single month, and the money is invested in a diversified low-cost fund.
-That's it.
-The market will go up, down, sideways.
+That is it.
+The market will go up, down, and sideways.
 None of that matters in year one.
 What matters is that the system is running.

 Common Mistakes to Avoid

-Don't leave the cash sitting in the account uninvested.
+Leaving the cash sitting uninvested.
 Many people open the Roth IRA, transfer the money in, and then never actually buy any investments.
 The money sits in cash, earning almost nothing.
 Always make sure your contribution is invested in a fund.

-Don't pull money out early for non-emergencies.
-You can withdraw your contributions (not earnings) at any time, penalty-free, but doing so cancels years of future growth.
+Pulling money out early for non-emergencies.
+You can withdraw your contributions (not earnings) at any time, penalty-free - but doing so cancels years of future growth.
 The Roth IRA only works if you let it compound undisturbed for decades.

-Don't panic-sell during market crashes.
-The market will crash multiple times during your career.
+Panic-selling during market crashes.
+The market will fall multiple times during your career.
 Investors who keep contributing through downturns end up far ahead of those who pause or sell.
-Crashes are sales — you're buying the same investments at lower prices.
+Downturns are buying opportunities: you are purchasing the same investments at lower prices.

 The Bottom Line

-The actual decision here is small: open the account this week, set up automatic contributions, pick a target-date fund, and let three to four decades of compound growth do the rest.
+The actual decision here is small: open the account this week, set up automatic contributions, pick a target-date fund, and let decades of compound growth do the rest.

 The Newsletter